Sometimes this is how I feel when I’m analyzing rental property

 Just a quick anecdote – insurance rates in Florida are at least double the rates of where I’m from in Massachusetts.
-I’d have to add another percent to the expense assumptions to account for that.
+So, obviously, when analyzing deals in these two states, we cannot use the same set of assumptions.

 How to Determine a Good income Ratio in Any Market